Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    possibly letting others re-use your software and build on it.

-If any of these points is appealing to you then you should definitely host your software project on |SYSPRODUCTNAME|.
+If any of these points is appealing to you then you should definitely host your software project on Tuleap.
 Let's see how you can do that.

 .. _project-registration: